tercen/tara_guidi2016_workflow_guide/docs/index.md

 # Analysing TARA Oceans carbon export data using Tercen

 This document describes a walkthrough example of data analysis and visualisation using **Tercen**.
-We will analyse data from the TARA Oceans project, coming from this publication: [Guidi et al. (2016)]().
+We will analyse data from the TARA Oceans project, coming from this publication: [Guidi et al. (2016)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4851848/):

+> Guidi, L., Chaffron, S., Bittner, L., Eveillard, D., Larhlimi, A., Roux, S., ... & Coelho, L. P. (2016).
+Plankton networks driving carbon export in the oligotrophic ocean.
+Nature, 532(7600), 465-470.

 Our goal is to look at **how eukaryotic plankton lineages are associated to environmental parameters** such as **carbon export**.
 To do so, we will: